-- 1.1 The item was advanced onto Calendar Brief in February 2017 and received no objections. - 1.2 The proposals were put forward to help with parking provisions for local businesses, while preventing long-term non-residential parking and ensuring a turnover of parking spaces.
-The associated waiting restrictions are designed to ensure vehicle crossovers are not obstructed and are in line with existing waiting restrictions. - 1.3 Ward Councillors were sent copies of the proposal on 2nd May 2017 and were asked for any comments or objections they may have.
-All Councillors were happy with the proposals.
+- 1.1 The item was advanced onto Calendar Brief in July 2016 and received no objections. - 1.2 The proposals were put forward to add further parking provisions for local businesses, while preventing long-term non-residential parking and ensuring a turnover of parking spaces. - 1.3 Ward Councillors were sent copies of the proposal on 11th September 2017 and were asked for any comments or objections they may have.
+Following consultation with Ward Councillors a request was made for an additional 'pay and display' bay added to what was in the original design, this request was accommodated.